lsawicki-cdv/course-iot-cloud-computing/16-iot-certificates/readme.md

 ## Azure IoT Hub - X.509 Certificates and TLS

+**Important**: Before starting, check your Azure subscription's [Policy assignments](https://portal.azure.com/#view/Microsoft_Azure_Policy/PolicyMenuBlade.MenuView/~/Assignments) to verify which regions you can deploy resources to.
+If you need to create a new IoT Hub for this exercise, your subscription may be limited to specific regions (typically 5 allowed regions).
+Use one of your allowed regions instead of UK South if necessary.

 ### Learning Objectives
 - Understand TLS (Transport Layer Security) and how it secures IoT communications
 - Learn about X.509 certificates and the Chain of Trust concept